-Spoke Phone launches new features making virtual business phone systems a reality for rural businesses wanting to improve customer experiences.
+Spoke Phone's Cheviot release brings VoIP / PBX virtual business phone systems to rural businesses wanting to improve customer experiences.

 VoIP and cloud telephony is great if you've got good WiFi or 4G data.
 The troubles start when you don't.
 Dropped calls, broken up voice, delays, and echos are just some of the issues.

 For years New Zealand small businesses have been at the mercy of high priced business telephony.
 With the advent of virtual or cloud PBX systems, higher quality calls and lower prices became achievable - unless you were in a rural area.